Cross-lease to Freehold

 Cross-lease houses

-Why might you change a cross-lease to a fee-simple title?
+Why Might you Change a Cross-lease to a Fee-simple Title?

 Historically, a value discount is applied to cross-lease properties – a fee-simple property is frequently worth more and easier to sell.
 The Property Institute of New Zealand advises that converting a cross-lease title into fee-simple ownership significantly increases the value and saleability of the property.
 Cross-lease properties are estimated to be worth 7-18% less due to the ownership complications compared to fee simple.
 In the current Auckland market, that’s easily around $100-300k.